Skip to main content

 Traffic splitting

-When multiple deployments share the same model name and are associated with the same gateway, the gateway splits traffic between them based on the traffic.weight field on each deployment.
-Weights are normalized into percentages.
+Traffic splitting lets you route a portion of requests to different deployments of the same model, which is useful for A/B testing and canary rollouts.
+When multiple deployments share the same model name and use the same gateway, the gateway splits traffic between them based on the traffic.weight field on each deployment.
+The gateway normalizes weights into percentages.
 For example, the following weights configure a canary deployment:

 For more information about traffic weights, see Models and deployments.